 - Cool: Let the homemade Baklava soak up all the spiced sweet syrup.

-Don’t stress out about the layering and filling of this amazing dessert.
+Don’t stress out about the layering and filling of this simple Greek dessert.
 If you miss a pastry sheet or add one too many, is not the end of the world!
 No one will know unless you tell!
-Keep in mind that what happens in the kitchen….

 - Layer One: 10 phyllo sheets, brushed with butter between each sheet, then 3/4 cup walnut mixture;